Near-Optimal Performance Bounds for Orthogonal and Permutation Group Synchronization via Spectral Methods: Introduction

-Spectral method is another popular method in group synchronization which is extremely convenient to use~\cite{ARF16,CKS15,PKS13,PKSS14,S11,SHSS16}.
+The spectral method is another popular method in group synchronization which is extremely convenient to use~\cite{ARF16,CKS15,DCT21,PKS13,PKSS14,S11,SHSS16,Y12}.
 Singer studied the spectral methods for angular synchronization~\cite{S11} with performance guarantees derived from random matrix theory.
-Spectral method is also used for point registration~\cite{CKS15} which is closely related to orthogonal group synchronization, and rigid-motion synchronization~\cite{ARF16} in special Euclidean group SE(3).
-The work~\cite{PKS13} proposed the spectral relaxation of permutation group synchronization and derive an $\ell_2$-norm performance bound with tools from Gaussian random matrix theory;~\cite{SHSS16} provided a very careful block-wise analysis of spectral methods for permutation group synchronization with a fixed underlying general network.
-The phase transition of spectral compact group synchronization for general compact groups is studied in~\cite{RG19}.
+The spectral method is also used for point cloud registration~\cite{CKS15} which is closely related to orthogonal group synchronization, and rigid-motion synchronization~\cite{ARF16} in special Euclidean group SE(3). {A recent work~\cite{DCT21} applies the SVD-based spectral methods to recover the ranking of some real numbers from their subsampled pairwise noisy differences which is a synchronization problem over the real line (a non-compact group).} The work~\cite{PKS13} proposed the spectral relaxation of permutation group synchronization and {derived an $\ell_2$-norm performance bound} with tools from Gaussian random matrix theory;~\cite{SHSS16} provided a very careful block-wise analysis of the spectral methods for permutation group synchronization with a fixed underlying general network.
+In~\cite{RG20}, the authors derived the sharp asymptotic formula for the mean squared error between the top eigenvectors of $\BA_G = [\BG_{ij}]_{1\leq i,j\leq n}$ and the planted group elements which exhibits a sharp phase transition.
+While the results in~\cite{RG20} hold for general compact group synchronization (of course applies to $\Od$ synchronization here), the block-wise recovery error bound for each group element was not obtained in~\cite{RG20}.